27th Division (Yugoslav Partisans)

 The 27th East Bosnia Division (Dvadesetsedma istočno-bosanska divizija) was a Yugoslav Partisan division that fought against the Germans, Independent State of Croatia (NDH) and Chetniks in occupied Yugoslavia during World War II.

 As part of the Partisan 3rd Corps it spent most of 1944 engaged in hard fighting against the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) in eastern Bosnia.

+Among its sub-units was (from March 1944 to May 1945) the 16th Muslim Brigade.